Symbol & Ritual Intelligence

 The concept of image magic is the basis for the ritual execution and punishment of statues and is consistent with an honor-shame paradigm: “if one can be honored by means of an image, one could also be dishonored by one.”(102) Magical thinking is evident in the thousands of effigies burned throughout the world, the beating of statues with shoes, and the mutilation of images of powerful men.
 Protests that involve effigies are a public shaming of the person represented.
 The burning is symbolic and cathartic; a purification ritual that punishes the offense, expels the impurity and restores honor to the community.
 Interestingly, attacks on images frequently focus on the face and particularly the eyes.
 In his book The Power of Images, art historian David Freedberg suggests that the eyes “are the clearest and most obvious indications of the vitality of the represented figure.
 The livelier the eyes seem the livelier the body.
 Take away the eyes and remove the signs of life. . . .
 Everyone senses that to deprive the image of its eyes, in particular, is to deprive it effectively of its life.”(103) Freedberg also describes attacks in which noses were destroyed, “The Virgin of Michelangelo’s Pieta looks too beautiful, so the man . . . breaks those parts which make her beautiful and therefore make her seem desirable.
 He destroys her face by breaking her nose . . . not only does she threaten the senses . . . she arouses carnality.”(104) The same iconoclastic impulse was evident in reports of Taliban cleric’s reactions to a 2,000 year old priceless clay statue of a seated bodhisattva that enraged them because it was mostly naked.
 The Taliban would slap the statue around the head and shoulders, causing museum workers to buy a glass case to protect it.(105) Iconoclasm, honor killing and bodily mutilation share the same symbolic and magical motivations: punishment, public humiliation, purification, and expiation.
 Eyes are gouged out and blinded with acid to destroy vitality; noses are cut off so the woman is no longer desirable; the body is visibly shamed, the spirit is broken.
 In protests effigies are burned, in honor killings women are burned.
 In magical thinking there is a conflation of image and prototype.
 “The people who assail images do so in order to make clear that they are not afraid of them, and thereby prove their fear.
 It is not simply fear of what is represented; it is fear of the object itself.”(106)

 Islamists are no strangers to iconoclasm and Islam is an aniconic tradition.
 Muhammad himself removed the idols of the pre-Islamic Arabs from the Ka’abah in Mecca.
 Interestingly, he first attempted to strike out their eyes with his bow.
 Muslim iconoclasm derives from the Quranic prohibitions against idolatry.
-The famous Great Sphinx of Giza in Egypt was mutilated by a Sufi Muslim in the 14th century who chiseled away the nose because Egyptian peasants worshipped the Sphinx as the talisman of the Nile and brought offerings in the hope of increasing their harvest.
+The famous Great Sphinx of Giza in Egypt was mutilated by a Sufi Muslim in the 14th century who chiseled away the nose because Egyptian peasants worshiped the Sphinx as the talisman of the Nile and brought offerings in the hope of increasing their harvest.
 In the broader sense, iconoclasm refers to religious and political movements throughout history that encompassed not just the destruction of statues and images but also the destruction of churches, temples, and buildings that are symbolic of religious and political power.
 There have been thousands of incidents of Islamic iconoclasm, particularly conquering Muslim armies that destroyed Hindu and Buddhist temples, statues, images, and icons, then erected mosques in their place, in many instances building on the very foundation of the temples, sometimes using the same stones.
 This is the basis for one of the arguments against the ground zero mosque, that it is essentially another ‘Victory Mosque’ built on the remnants of sacred buildings destroyed by Muslim armies.
 Muslim iconoclasm is still very active today, for the same religious and political reasons, and is expressed in destroying sacred places and objects and in many image controversies such as the publication of Muhammad cartoons and the Muhammad episodes of the South Park animated television series.
 In Afghanistan in the 1990’s seventy percent of the 100,000 relics in the Kabul Museum were looted and approximately 3,000 pieces were destroyed by the Mujahideen.
 Taliban officials hacked to pieces Buddhas and carvings and anything featuring the human form.
 In March 2001, Taliban leader Mullah Mohammed Omar issued an edict against un-Islamic graven images; as a result, the Taliban militia went across Afghanistan, destroying all pre-Islamic treasures and ancient sculptures.
 They used explosives, tanks, and anti-aircraft weapons to blow apart the Buddhas of Bamiyan, two monumental statues of standing Buddhas carved into the side of a cliff in the Bamiyan valley of central Afghanistan, built during the 6th century.

 In Egypt edicts concerning idols inspired a new wave of iconoclastic attacks.
 In April 2006 Sheikh Ali Goma’a, the Grand Mufti of Cairo, issued a fatwa which declared it un-Islamic to exhibit statues in homes and although it did not specifically mention statues in museums or public places, it condemned sculptors and their work.
 This provoked much criticism and fear that the edict would encourage people to attack the thousands of ancient and pharaonic statues at tourist sites across Egypt.
 In less than two months after the fatwa a woman attacked three artworks in a Cairo Museum before security guards stopped her.
 She was wearing a burqa and screaming, “Infidels, infidels” during the attack.
 Her justification was that “She had been listening to the mufti, and was following his orders.”(107) Now fears escalated from Egypt’s antiquities being destroyed to Egypt becoming an Islamist State.
 In early 2011 both fears started coming to fruition.
 During the uprising that led to the overthrow of Egyptian President Hosni Mubarak on February 11, 2011, the Cairo museum was looted and vandalized.
 The media focused on the looting aspect and not the fact that vandals took the time to behead and mutilate mummies.
 Similar to the magical thinking of Ancient Egypt they were destroying the soul of their dead enemies by beheading the mummies.
 Egyptian fundamentalists have long objected to displays of mummies and ancient religious idols and not simply because of the Islamic prohibition of images.
 Statues, paintings, artifacts and mummies are totems from other tribes whose very existence is an ongoing humiliation.
 As long as the idols of other tribes exist the threat of insurrection exists.
 For this reason, there are legitimate fears that once the Muslim Brotherhood, now operating under the new name Freedom and Justice Party, is placed in power in Egypt that they will conduct an iconoclastic campaign similar to that of the Taliban and will destroy the mummies, museums, pyramids, Coptic Churches, and other symbols of Egypt’s pre-Islamic past, not to mention an escalation in the violent atrocities committed against Coptic Christians.
 Destroying the symbols of power is a classic sign of victory over the culture.

 Iconoclasm is the manifestation par excellence of the Islamist symbolic code.
 Whether in the form of destroying buildings and statues, mutilating women, honor killing, ritual murder, or terrorism, for Islamists all violence is about restoring honor, serving vengeance, preserving purity, maintaining tradition, and saving face.
 Iconoclastic acts are a symbolic diminution of power, a deliberate infliction of shame, a public humiliation, and a loss of face.
 Enemies must be physically and symbolically broken.
-Idols worshipped by other religions must have their eyes, noses, and faces removed because they signify other traditions that threaten and mock Islamists.
+Idols worshiped by other religions must have their eyes, noses, and faces removed because they signify other traditions that threaten and mock Islamists.
 Women accused of violating customs must have their eyes, noses, and faces disfigured because they signify disrespect and noncompliance that threaten and mock Islamists.
 The imagined mockery is experienced as shame that originates and resides in the eyes of the statues and women; both innocent bystanders, they are silent witnesses of imagined disgrace, so they must be gouged out; the tongues that can make public the shame must be excised; the ears that hear the defamation must be cut off and the noses that represent honor must be slashed.
 Through these specific acts of mutilation the visible signs of shame are now successfully projected onto both animate and inanimate objects.
 Murder and mutilation in the form of honor killings, ritual violence and iconoclasm cleanses the taboo, breaks the power of the image and the spirit of the person.
 Without witnesses shame no longer exists.
 Honor and purity, the essence of the Islamist symbolic code is restored.
 Face is saved.

 1. David Pryce-Jones, The Closed Circle, An Interpretation of the Arabs, Harper & Row, Ivan R. Dee Paperback Edition 2002, Chicago, originally published 1989, Page 21. (back)